How Quickly Can You Launch A Customer Loyalty Program?

 3. Loyalty Program Rewards

 The downside is that the limited reward options might not appeal to every customer; some customers might want more variety or be able to personalize their rewards.
-Another downside is this format typically doesn’t always allow brands to incorporate more high-value or exclusive reward options for their higher-spending VIP-type members, which can negatively impact participation among this customer segment.
+Another downside is that this format typically doesn’t always allow brands to incorporate more high-value or exclusive reward options for their higher-spending VIP-type members, which can negatively impact participation among this customer segment.

 Best Practices For Launching A Loyalty Program: Simple Yet Scalable